 Most ovarian cysts go away by themselves and don’t require medical attention.
-If you are experiencing unpleasant symptoms, though, your doctor may recommend some form of treatment.
+If you are experiencing unpleasant symptoms, though, your health care provider may recommend treatment.

-You should remember that there is no hard scientific evidence that supports natural remedies for ovarian cysts.
-That is why it’s always good to follow advice from your doctor, and don’t replace their prescribed treatment with home remedies.
+It’s important to remember that there is no scientific evidence that supports natural remedies for ovarian cysts.
+That is why it’s always good to follow advice from your health care provider, and don’t replace or modify their prescribed treatment with natural remedies.

 There are different types of ovarian cysts.
 Some ovarian cysts don’t cause symptoms or require treatment; they go away by themselves.

 However, some cysts, especially large ones, can cause severe symptoms if they rupture.
-If you experience the following symptoms, contact your healthcare provider:
+It’s important to contact a health care provider for any of the following symptoms:

 That said, let’s look at the different types of ovarian cysts.

 Most functional cysts are benign and harmless.
 They are the most common types of ovarian cysts and usually require no treatment, as they go away by themselves after a short time.